VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 In the not-so-distant future, we will cover the following topics:

-**Stride Community Toolkit Preview - Code-Only Feature - Advanced**

-Let's get creative and explore more advanced features to take your game to the next level. 🚀
+- **Stride Community Toolkit Preview - Code-Only Feature - Advanced:** Let's get creative and explore more advanced features to take your game to the next level. 🚀
   - Maximize the game window
   - Interaction with the UI and from the UI
   - Transforming entities
   - Advanced physics interactions
   - Audio and sound effects
   - Particle effects

-**Stride Community Toolkit Preview - Code-Only Feature - Refactoring**

-Let's refactor the code to make it more modular, reusable, and maintainable. 🛠️
+- **Stride Community Toolkit Preview - Code-Only Feature - Refactoring:** Let's refactor the code to make it more modular, reusable, and maintainable. 🛠️

-Or in other words, let’s clean up the mess we made! 😅
+  - Or in other words, let’s clean up the mess we made! 😅

 ## Support Stride Engine 🌟

 Stride is an open-source project that thrives on community contributions and support.
 By using Stride, sharing your experiences, and contributing to the community, you help make the engine better for everyone. 🚀

-- **Contribute:** Share your knowledge, contribute to the engine, or report issues on the [Stride GitHub repository](
+- **Contribute:** Share your knowledge, [contribute to the engine](https://github.com/stride3d/stride), or [report issues](https://github.com/stride3d/stride/issues) to help improve Stride for all developers.
-- **Join the Community:** Engage with other developers, ask questions, and share your projects on the [Stride Community Forums](https://forums.stride3d.net/).
+- **Join the Community:** Engage with fellow developers, ask questions, and showcase your projects on our [Discord](https://discord.gg/f6aerfE) server or in [GitHub Discussions](https://github.com/stride3d/stride/discussions).
-- **Sponsor**: Support the development of Stride by becoming a sponsor on [GitHub Sponsors](
+- **Sponsor:** Support the continued development of Stride by becoming a sponsor on our [Open Collective](https://opencollective.com/stride3d) page.

-{% include _alert.html type:'light' title: "Content reviewed and enhanced with the assistance of ChatGPT." %}
+{% include _alert.html type:'light' title: "This content was reviewed and enhanced with the assistance of ChatGPT." %}